samsuh/2025-learnings/README.md

 9/25 - slow day. opting out of attending the rest of the kbw parties to focus on some internal work. i realize thart i want to be doing something more active. the organize app is still the best idea in my stable, and getting it out into the world is interesting and i would enjoy the process of bringing it into reality, and iterating on it until it actually helps people irl.
-9/26 - kbw was a bit underwhelming this year. feels like crypto is starting to break out towards legitimacy and institutionalization, but thats prob not a great thing in the grand scheme of things. itll just dilute and limit the core until theres none of the original ethos left.
+9/26 - kbw was a bit underwhelming this year. feels like crypto is starting to break out towards legitimacy and institutionalization, but thats prob not a great thing in the grand scheme of things. itll just dilute and limit the core until theres none of the original ethos left. my mind has been going towards devops lately, and i think it is valuable to learn this more thoroughly. maybe if i want to eventually get a normal person job, this would also be a viable path.